 What if I receive other assistance from my department or an outside donor?
 All financial assistance you receive must be reported to the Office of Student Financial Services and may reduce your eligibility for financial aid.; however we work to ensure that you receive the best aid for which you are eligible.
 Please contact us if you will be receiving any additional assistance.

 How can I check my financial aid awards if they have changed?
-You can visit OneStart > Services > Self-Service > Bursar & Financial Aid to view the up-to-date status of your student financial aid awards.
+To view the up-to-date status of your student financial aid awards viisit your OneStart account > click on the "Services" tab > click on "Go to Student Center" > under the "Finances" section, click on "View Financial Aid" > select the appropriate award year.
+From this screen you can both view and/or print your award letter.
 If your award changes after your initial Financial Aid Notification, an e-mail notification to check your OneStart account is sent to your IUPUI account.

 How can I check my State eligibility?
 Visit eStudent to check your eligibility as well as reviewing your Financial Aid Award Summary via OneStart.